-- The Match Umpires may refer decisions to the Video Umpire when they are not convinced that they have taken, or are able to take, the correct decision relating to the awarding or disallowing of goals. - 3 Referrals shall only relate to whether or not a goal has been legally scored. - The match Umpires are therefore entitled to request the Video Umpire to assist in making decisions which include, but are not restricted to: - a whether the ball crossed the goal line (within the area bounded by the goal posts and crossbar); - b whether the ball was legally played by an attacker or touched the stick or body of a defender, within the circle and after either of these actions did not travel outside the circle before passing completely over the goal-line and under the cross-bar; - c whether the ball travelled outside the circle before it entered the goal during the taking of a penalty corner; - d whether a breach of the Rules has been observed within the attacking 23 metre area in the play leading to the awarding or disallowing of a goal.
+- The Match Umpires may refer decisions to the Video Umpire when they are not convinced that they have taken, or are able to take, the correct decision relating to the awarding or disallowing of goals. - 3 Referrals shall only relate to whether or not a goal has been legally scored. - The match Umpires are therefore entitled to request the Video Umpire to assist in making decisions which include, but are not restricted to: - a whether the ball crossed the goal line (within the area bounded by the goal posts and crossbar); - b whether the ball was legally played or touched inside the circle by the stick of an attacker, or touched the stick or body of a defender inside the circle, and after either of these actions did not travel outside the circle before passing completely over the goal-line and under the cross-bar; - c whether the ball travelled outside the circle before it entered the goal from a shot by an attacker, without being touched by the stick or body of a defender, during the taking of a penalty corner; - d whether a breach of the Rules has been observed within the attacking 23 metre area in the play leading to the awarding or disallowing of a goal.
 It is then for the Match Umpire to take any breach into account in reaching their decision. - The Match Umpire requests Video Umpire assistance using the "television-screen" signal; they relay by radio to the Video Umpire whatever information is necessary.